fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 which is by default `tcp://127.0.0.1:26657` \(and most probably already have that configured\), to run all `fetchd` CLI commands.
 ----------
-==> Additional argument against suggesting to chage this value is \(and it is perhaps even stronger then the previous one above\), that node operators should **NOT** need to run such `fetchd` CLI commands which need to send requests to RPC endpoint from **INSIDE** of the node production environment \(e.g. from inside of the docker container where the node runs\) - for example CLI command for queries or signing/broadcasting TXs.
+==> Additional argument against suggesting to change this value is \(and it is perhaps even stronger than the previous one above\), that node operators should **NOT** need to run such `fetchd` CLI commands which need to send requests to RPC endpoint from **INSIDE** of the node production environment \(e.g. from inside the docker container where the node runs\) - for example CLI command for queries or signing/broadcasting TXs.
 All such `fetchd` CLI commands shall be executed from **OUTSIDE** of the node poduction runtime environment - e.g. from a local computer, or from other docker container, which will have its **OWN & SEPARATE** `~/.fetchd` home